Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/02_ConfigureWarehouses.md

         Deleting will permanently remove the selected data.
 The deletion cannot be undone and the deleted data cannot be restored.
 Problems may occur due to unresolved dependencies.
 Make sure you really want to delete the selected data.

 2. Click the [DELETE] button.
-    The warehouse is deleted and is no longer displayed in the left side bar in the *Warehouse master data* tab.
+    The warehouse is deleted and is no longer displayed in the list of warehouses.

-    > [Info] If the warehouse has already been included in the stock allocation matrix, the warehouse cannot be deleted.
-A window with the following error message is displayed: *Error deleting: There are warehouse allocations in this warehouse.* In this case, you have to ... first, see [To be determined](#to-be-determined).
+    > [Info] If the warehouse has already stock allocations, the warehouse cannot be deleted.
+A window with the following error message is displayed: *Error deleting: There are warehouse allocations in this warehouse.*

+[comment]: <> (Evtl. in Prerequisites, also Delete geht nicht, wenn es stock allocations und Buchungen schon gemacht wurden.)